Simply put, the Evil Counterpart

 - Both Kanon Maldini and Nina Einstein (mix of this and Evil Genius) from Code Geass fulfill this role for Schneizel El Britannia.

 - Tayuya from Naruto.
 Foul-mouthed, arrogant, and

 one of the least effeminate ninja the Sound village have ever produced (and one of the only females), she hates her teammates at least as much as she hates the enemy.
-Despite that she's also The Leader of the Sound Four and a Dark Action Girl, based on the impressively kinetic face-punching she inflicts on the titular character.
+Despite that she's also the second-in-command of the Sound Four and a Dark Action Girl, based on the impressively kinetic face-punching she inflicts on the titular character.